A preschool pirate theme is perfect for summer camps! Of course, every kiddo I know would love these pirate activities at any point during the year.

 The children can explore science and sensory concepts while having a blast.
 We created our treasure bottles two different ways, and I love how they both turned out.
 Be sure to ask the kiddos about where they found their treasure!
 That makes for some great imaginative story telling and vocabulary.

 Little pirates will have a blast making their own gold coins out of salt dough like Twodaloo.
 So many math games and activities could be played with the pirates’ gold coins!

 GO ON A TREASURE HUNT!

-Prior to looking for treasure, make a treasure map like this one from Tutus and Tea Parties.
+Prior to looking for treasure, make a treasure map with the kids.

 COMMEMORATE THE PRESCHOOL PIRATE THEME WITH HAND PRINT ART.

 Yes, I’m a sucker for hand print art!
 So it’s no surprise that I love The Kindergarten Smorgasbord’s hand print pirate.

 FIND THE PIRATES’ LOOT IN “EXPLODING” TREASURE CHESTS.

 Lots of science and sensory fun with this activity!
 It was, by far, the favorite activity the preschool’s pirate summer camp.
 We ran out of treasure chests before the kiddos’ interest ran out.

 We simply set up a large wooden plank between two crates.
 Underneath the crates, we placed a blue plastic table cloth.
 The children took turns “walking the plank” and avoiding the shark-infested waters.
 For the younger kids, the plank was placed across the “water” (without the use of the crates).